 Hypoallergenic and Nickel-Free Jewelry Are the Answer

 Once you have an allergy, you have it for life.
 The best prevention is to wear only hypoallergenic jewelry.
-Your best choices include those made from medical grade plastic and titanium earrings studs.
+Your best choices include those made from medical grade plastic earrings and titanium earrings studs.
 Titanium earrings are beautiful, affordable and allergy free.

 Medical grade plastic is another popular alternative especially for babies and new piercings in adults.
 It won’t promote the growth of bacteria like cheap plastics, and it’s durable.